facebookresearch/NeuralDB/README.md

 ![Overview Image](overview.png)

-The code in this repository is released under the [Apache 2.0 license](LICENSE)

 ## Data
 The completed datasets for NeuralDBs can be downloaded from this [S3 bucket](#TODO) and is released under a [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/2.0/).